-Fourth, security of this strawman hinges on key management.
+Fourth, security of this straw man hinges on key management.
 If a user loses their private key, they can no longer vote, and if an attacker obtains a user's private key they can now undetectably vote as that user.
 Many users have lost access to their private keys and thus have lost their cryptocurrency.
-This has even happened to cryptocurrency exchanges, which have lost hundreds of millions of dollars worth of cryptocurrency to attackers or through bad key management [10, 62].
+This has even happened to cryptocurrency exchanges, which have lost hundreds of millions of dollars worth of cryptocurrency to attackers or through bad key management [84, 85].
 Blockchains cannot help if a user's keys are compromised; in fact, blockchain-based systems seem to require using public key cryptography.
 This blockchain-based electronic voting system would also need to maintain and run a secure public key directory.

-Finally, all of the above depends on secure software and hardware, as blockchains alone do not provide software independence for vote casting.
+Finally, all of the above depend on secure software and hardware, as blockchains alone do not provide software independence for vote casting.
 If a user's voting device (probably a mobile phone) is compromised, so could be their vote.

-Permissioned blockchains.
+Permissioned blockchains

 One might think of using a permissioned blockchain, instead, at least to address the first and second issues.
 However, a permissioned blockchain system would still suffer from the remaining issues, and, depending on how it is implemented, new ones: if users cannot read the permissioned blockchain and verify that their votes were counted, it does not implement a verifiable tally.
-(If everyone could read the blockchain, then they could prove how they voted by pointing it out and it would not be a secret ballot).
+(If everyone could read the blockchain, then they could prove how they voted by pointing it out and it would not be a secret ballot.)
 In permissioned systems, there are even fewer, more homogenous servers to compromise compared to large public blockchain instances.
 This enhances the possibility that they could all be compromised, especially if they run on the same operating system or run the same software.
 Permissioned blockchains also do not address the issues of key management or the security of software and hardware on user devices.

-Zero-knowledge proofs for secret ballots.
+Zero-knowledge proofs for secret ballots

 Some cryptocurrency schemes keep transaction contents secret while still allowing public verification of certain financial invariants, getting around the tension (described above) between secrecy and public verifiability.
-These schemes use the zero-knowledge proofs mentioned in §3.2.
-For example, Zerocash [82] and its subsequent implementation in the cryptocurrency Zcash [49] provide shielded transactions, which do not reveal amounts, senders, or receivers.
+These schemes use the zero-knowledge proofs mentioned in the "How to achieve a blockchain interface" section above.
+For example, Zerocash [86] and its subsequent implementation in the cryptocurrency Zcash [87] provide "shielded" transactions, which do not reveal amounts, senders, or receivers.
 Despite this, these transactions' financial invariants are still publicly verifiable, much like public blockchain transactions.

-One could use these techniques to modify the strawman to support shielded transactions.
-While this would mean that transaction data would no longer be publicly visible, the resulting scheme would still be far from providing ballot secrecy.20 First, a digital-only solution does nothing to prevent physical monitoring
+One could use these techniques to modify the straw man to support shielded transactions.
+While this would mean that transaction data would no longer be publicly visible, the resulting scheme would still be far from providing ballot secrecy.[88]